EdDataScienceEES/tutorial-orla03/index.md

 # We will print the summary of our model then extract the relevant information
 (sum_m <- summary(model))
 # remember if we put brackets around the line of code, the results will be printed, otherwise
-# we call call the function by printing the name!
+# we can call the function by printing the name!

-# We extract the models coeeficients from the estimates in our summary
+# Extract the models coeeficients from the estimates in our summary
 model_est <- coef(model)

-# We extract the standard errors
+# Extract the standard errors
 model_se <- sum_m$coefficients[, 2]  # the use of 2 takes us to the coeffecients then the 2nd column

-# We now find our sample size
+# Find our sample size
 sample <- length(trees$Girth)

-# We now find the degrees of freedom
+# Find the degrees of freedom
 # In a simple linear regression model with one predictor variable,
 # the degrees of freedom is calculated as n – 2, where n is the total number of observations.